vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-to-organize-poros-in-rails.markdown

 ```

 As a result - your code is more logically organized.
 It would be
-pretty easy to guess the locations of classes while exploring code.
-And
+pretty easy to guess the locations of classes while exploring code -
+your app will still look like a Rails app.

-you'll never afraid to extract one more single responsibility class,
+And you'll never afraid to extract one more single responsibility class,
 knowing that it is going to be small and "local" and won't conflict with
 other's classes.